 This series of articles is devoted to Myers-Briggs personality types and recommended jobs for each type.
 Up next: ISTP (introversion, sensing, thinking, perception).

 To learn more about the Myers-Briggs Type Indicator, click here.
-And remember: this is a fun assessment that hopefully gives you some insights about yourself and potential careers you may enjoy.
+And remember: this is a fun, non-scientific assessment that hopefully gives you some insights about yourself and potential careers you may enjoy.
 Also, any resemblance to actual persons, living or dead, is purely coincidental.

 About ISTP personalities